thruthesky/easy_packages/easy_report/README.md

 # Easy Report

-`easy_report` package provides an easy way of reporting and managing users, posts, comments, photos, chat, and whatsoever.

-It also provides a way of listing and blocking users.
+`easy_report` package provides an easy way of reporting and managing users, posts, comments, photos, chat, and other user generated contents.
+It is designed to be used in any kind of app that has user generated contents.
+It provides a way of reporting users and their contents.

-## TODO
+# TODO

 - Let admin list the reported users and their contents.
 And decide to block(disbable) their account.
 So that they cannot use the app.

-## Concept
+# Concept

-- It does not require typing to avoid the inconveniencing the user.
+- It does not require an input from user to avoid the inconveniencing the user.
 Instead, it ask users to press a button for the reason of the report.
 And it offers three options. `Spam`, `Abusive`, `Other` and I think these are enough.

-- It saves the user's uid and the document reference of the reporting.
-The document may be in any form (containing any fields).

-- In admin screen, it displays the texts and uploads on the screen and let the admin choose to block the user or not.

-- It can report any document as long as it provides a user uid to blame.
+- It saves
+  - The uid of the user who is responsible for the data.
+It can be the uid of the user who created the data or the uid of the user who is the admin of the data.
+  - the path of the data.
+The data can be a path of realtime database or a path of firestore document.
+  - The type of the data.
+It can be `user`, `post`, `comment`, `photo`, `chat`, etc.
+  - The reason of the report.
+It can be `spam`, `abusive`, `other`.
+  - The summary of the report.
+It can be a text that describes the report.
+Or it can be a text that describes the reason of the report.
+Or it can be a text that describes the data.

+# Database Structure

+- `reports` path
-  - For instance,
+  - `reportId` data
-    - For a group chat, there might be many master users and you want to report that that room.
-You can pass the reference of the chat room document(reference), and choose any of the master users to blame.
-    - The option of `otherUid` is the one who is responsible for that document.
+    - `reportee` field: The uid of the user who is responsible for the data.
+    - `reporter` field: The uid of the user who created the report.
+It is usually the login user's uid.

+    - `path` field: The path of the data.
+It can be a path of realtime database or a path of firestore document.
+    - `type` field: The type of the data.
+It can be `user`, `post`, `comment`, `photo`, `chat`, etc.
+    - `reason` field: The reason of the report.
+It can be `spam`, `abusive`, `other`.
+    - `summary` field: The summary of the report.
+    - `createdAt` field: The time when the report is created.

-## How to use
+# How to use

-### Displaying a report button
+## Displaying a report button

 You can display report button like this.
 And call the `report` method.